-I lived a block from Pike Place Market from 2015-2019 (when I started digital nomading) In those 4 years, I made it part of my rhythm of self-care to walk through Pike Place 1-2 times a week, each time aiming to see, taste, or try something new.
-After hundreds of these adventures, I became an expert navigator of the streets, food, and culture of Pike Place, and with that experience, I want to offer MY list of Things to Do at Pike Place Market:
+For the last 4 years, I’ve walked through Pike Place a few times a week, each time purposefully aiming to see, taste, or try something new.
+After hundreds of these adventures, I’ve become an expert navigator of the street art, food, and coffee culture of Pike Place.
+With that experience under my belt, here’s my local’s list of things to do at Pike Place Market:

 Local’s List of 15 Things to Do at Pike Place Market:

-• Pike Place’s iconic signs are at the bottom of a hill, the best spot for pictures is the center of the 1st & Pine Street crosswalk.
+You’ll be tempted to take a photo under the big sign, but there’s a better spot!
+Pike Place’s iconic signs are at the bottom of a hill, so the best spot for pictures is a little uphill, at the center of the 1st & Pine Street crosswalk.

-2. Adventure out to the Secret Rooftop Garden for pictures.
+2. Explore the Secret Rooftop Garden for a Panoramic View

 3. Take a photo with Rachel the Pig & Drop Some change in her belly